kafuji/Sakura_Poselib/doc/manual.md

 PoseBook is a collection of poses in Sakura Poselib.
 An armature can store multiple PoseBooks.
 This is similar to former pose library's 'action'.

 Different from action, PoseBook is not a collection of keyframes.
-PoseBook stores poses as colleciton of { pose_name: bone_daga } structure.
+PoseBook stores poses as colleciton of { pose_name: bone_data } structure.

 ### Pose